goatface/scripts/README.md

 **And it will do all that, with a simple, single command.**  That could save you at least sixty seconds doing it yourself!

 What it will **not** do:
 * Harvest papers blindly.
 You need to feed it the relevant Journal/Volume/Page information yourself.
 This is to comply with the online journals' TOS.
-It keeps you from clicking the mouse, not from ever connecting to the internet ever again.
+It keeps you from clicking the mouse, not from connecting to the internet ever again by downloading the Library of Alexandria.

+You probably want to be using [JabRef](http://jabref.sourceforge.net/) to manage your library.bib file.
+It's awesome...

 ##mplall
 Loops over media files.
 A low overhead, no-nonsense, single command to pilot mplayer or mplayer2.
 I use it every day.